Frequently Asked Questions

 Do You Accept Foreign Students?

-We accept all US citizens and any foreign students with a valid visa.
+We accept all US citizens and foreign students.

 What Is The Minimum Age To Attend?